ravendesignsystem/rds/src/docs/dev/understanding-rds/blocks-in-depth/index.md

 ---
 RDS Blocks are the equivalent of "components" in other [design systems](#).
 They are chunks of reusable code that can be assembled together in different combinations to build any number of user interfaces.

-Pretty much every UI element on screen is a Block.
-Since they make up the bulk of user interfaces in RDS, this section in the documentation offers a deep dive into Blocks.
+Since they account for pretty much every UI element on screen in RDS interfaces, this section provides a must-read, deep dive into Blocks.

-## Block usage standards
+## Block guidelines

-In their simplest form, RDS Blocks are grouped snippets of HTML, CSS, and sometimes JS.
+In their simplest form, RDS Blocks are grouped snippets of HTML, CSS, and sometimes JavaScript (JS).
 The UI equivalent to Lego blocks, you can build each Block by itself and then easily attach them together.

-However, RDS Blocks are guided by clear standards and a shared set of principles in order to:
+RDS Blocks are, however, guided by clear standards and a shared set of principles in order to:

 - create consistent UI and UX experiences,
 - dictate where and how Blocks can be used,
 - establish consistent spacing across the system,
 - meet Carleton's online branding standards.

-To further the Lego analogy... unlike when you grab a tub of randomly sized and coloured Lego blocks and start building without any real forethought, we are trying to to build the equivalent of a themed [Lego set](https://en.wikipedia.org/wiki/Lego#Lego_set_themes) While not quite as strict, our goal is comparable to using Star-Wars lego to build an (X-Wing)[https://shop.lego.com/en-CA/product/X-Wing-Starfighter-75218].
-The theme provides standarized
+To further the Lego analogy... unlike a tub of randomly sized/coloured Lego blocks, our Blocks are the equivalent to blocks found in [themed Lego sets](https://en.wikipedia.org/wiki/Lego#Lego_set_themes).
+Except, instead of pirates or Star-Wars, our theme is Carleton.

-### Creativity within a box

-Extending the Lego analogy... some critics suggest in recent decades Lego has become [less creative](specialised pieces and instruction manuals) because of the increase of specialised pieces and instruction manuals.
-The goal of any good design system should not be to stifle creative.
+Some critics suggest in recent decades Lego has become [less creative](specialised pieces and instruction manuals) because of the increase of specialised pieces and instruction manuals found mostly in themed sets.
+While we have imposed restrictions, one goal of our design system is not be to completely stifle [creativity](https://artegence.com/blog/does-the-design-system-era-mean-the-death-of-creativity-in-ui-design/).

-If RDS interfaces were to Star-Wars lego Starships, we don't provide step by step instructions to build an (X-Wing)[https://shop.lego.com/en-CA/product/X-Wing-Starfighter-75218].
-But we do have guidelines and rules for how certain types of blocks can be used.
-So, when you are building your ships (interfaces) your cockpit blocks (header blocks) need to go on top and your landing gear (footer blocks) must go on the bottom.
-Some sane guidelines so your pilot can eject properly and land the ship on its wheels.
-But by all means, when building the rest, add on the Millennium Falcon's secret compartment or a Star Destroyers proton beam.
-Make the best interfaces that match your content requirements.
+Continuing the Lego analogy... if RDS interfaces are akin to Lego Star-Wars spaceships, we don't demand that you follow step-by-step instructions to build an exact replica of an [X-Wing](https://shop.lego.com/en-CA/product/X-Wing-Starfighter-75218).
+Instead, we have general guidelines and some rules for how certain blocks can be used.
+For example, when you are building your ships (interfaces) your cockpit blocks (header blocks) need to go on top and your landing gear (footer blocks) must go on the bottom.
+Feel free, when you build the rest of the ship, to add in the Millennium Falcon's secret compartment (RDS Block) or a Star Destroyers proton beam (another Block).
+Make the best interfaces (ships) you can to match your content requirements.
+But please follow the Block guidelines so your pilot can eject properly and land the ship on its wheels.
+Okay, we are done with this analogy.

-Note: to further creativity we have instructions for [building your own Blocks](#).
+**Note**: to further creativity we have instructions for [building your own Blocks](#).

 ### Block terms and common attributes